Battlestar Galactica: The Face of the Enemy: Plot

 Sweet Eight tells Gaeta if she connects with the Raptor, she can determine where the error was made.
 Gaeta helps her until he discovers Shark and Easy are dead, their throats slashed with the scalpel he provided to Sweet Eight in the process of connecting with the Raptor, earlier.
-She rationalizes her actions by explaining people kill when necessary (the limited supply of oxygen prompted her to murder the other Raptor passengers; she viewed resistance members on New Caprica as enemy combatants.
+She rationalizes her actions by explaining people kill when necessary: the limited supply of oxygen prompted her to murder the other Raptor passengers, while she viewed resistance members on New Caprica as enemy combatants.

 Sweet Eight accuses Gaeta of having been aware, on some level, of her true intentions on New Caprica, but that he chose self-delusion.
 She suggests that perhaps human and Cylon are not so different after all.
 Just as Gaeta stabbed Gaius Baltar with a pen in the episode "Taking a Break from All Your Worries" after he threatened to reveal Gaeta as a double agent ("I know what your Eight did"), Gaeta, livid, stabs Sweet Eight with the scalpel, leaving him the sole survivor aboard the Raptor.

 Gaeta is wavering in an attempted overdose of morpha when Hoshi and Racetrack finally find him.
 Back aboard Galactica, Gaeta expresses intense displeasure with the Cylon alliance.
 He demands to speak to the Admiral directly, pointing out that Tigh is a Cylon.
 A cryptic message to Lt.
 Hoshi, "You found me and you saved me, so I'll protect you.
 And if this doesn't work out, if I'm wrong, then you have a bright future, Louis.
-But keep your head down," foreshadows Gaeta's actions in subsequent episodes.
+But keep your head down," foreshadowing Gaeta's actions in subsequent episodes.